-To better understand the dynamic, impact, and on-going effects, let’s consider how this impacts different types of relationships in particular.
+To better understand the dynamic, impact, and ongoing effects, let’s consider how this impacts different types of relationships in particular.

 The Impact Of An Addicted Parent On The Entire Family

 We know that addiction is consuming – not just for the user, but for the entire family.
 It’s a family affair – not just the business of the addict.
-The main reason for this is because the entire family does get pulled into the addiction.
+The main reason for this is that the entire family does get pulled into the addiction.
 While they may not be addicts themselves, the addiction will affect every area of the whole family’s lives.

-Many experts like to describe this like bog marshlands, or like sinking sand.
+Many experts like to describe this like bog marshlands, or sinking sand.
 Despite having the best intentions and wanting to help the addict, other family members find themselves getting stuck and sinking down too.
 The more they pull, the more they’ll get dragged down.
 And so, it’s essential that loved ones look to keep themselves together first, in order to then support their using family members.

 The Impact Of An Addicted Partner On Their Spouse